EJB-Projects/wp-RESO-reports/README.md

 # wp-RESO-reports

-Some ICE version without Java code.
-Only JSF. (version 2)
+Some ICE version apparentle made in NetBeans  (version 1)